sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/managed/operations.md

 ## Accessing the instance

-For CSE's, also refer to [Accessing Managed Instances](../../../../../support/process/support-managed-instances.md).
+For Application Engineers, also refer to [Accessing Managed Instances](../../../../../support/process/support-managed-instances.md).

 ### SSH access